-- For corn, the fall harvest price is the simple average of the final daily settlement prices in November for the CBOT December corn futures contract. - For soybeans, the fall harvest price is the simple average of the final daily settlement prices in October for the CBOT November soybean futures contract. - For spring wheat, the fall harvest price is the simple average of the final daily settlement prices in August for the MGE September hard red spring wheat futures contract. - For sunflowers, the fall harvest price is the simple average of the final daily settlement prices in September for the CBOT October soybean oil futures contract divided by two, then subtract one. - For feed barley, the fall harvest price is the simple average of the final daily settlement prices in August for the Winnipeg Commodity Exchange (WCE) October feed barley futures contract multiplied by 0.02177.
+- For corn, the fall harvest price is the simple average of the final daily settlement prices in November for the CBOT December corn futures contract. - For soybeans, the fall harvest price is the simple average of the final daily settlement prices in October for the CBOT November soybean futures contract. - For spring wheat, the fall harvest price is the simple average of the final daily settlement prices in August for the MGE September hard red spring wheat futures contract. - For winter wheat in Idaho, Indiana, Kentucky, Michigan, Ohio and Tennessee, the fall harvest price is the simple average of the final daily settlement prices from July 1 to July 14 for the CBOT July soft red winter wheat futures contract.
+For winter wheat in Arkansas, Colorado, Iowa, Kansas, Missouri, Oklahoma and South Dakota, the fall harvest price is the simple average of the final daily settlement prices from July 1 to July 14 for the KCBT July hard red winter wheat futures contract. - For sunflowers, the fall harvest price is the simple average of the final daily settlement prices in September for the CBOT October soybean oil futures contract divided by two, then subtract one. - For feed barley, the fall harvest price is the simple average of the final daily settlement prices in August for the Winnipeg Commodity Exchange (WCE) October feed barley futures contract multiplied by 0.02177.
 This factor converts the WCE price from Canadian dollars per metric ton to Canadian dollars per bushel.
-To convert into U.S. dollars multiply the price in Canadian dollars per bushel by the simple average of the final daily settlement prices in August on the September Canadian dollar futures contract on the Chicago Mercantile Exchange (MERC), using the current U.S./Canadian exchange rate. - For canola, the fall harvest price is the simple average of the final daily settlement prices in September for the WCE November canola futures contract divided by 2,205.
+To convert into U.S. dollars, multiply the price in Canadian dollars per bushel by the simple average of the final daily settlement prices in August on the September Canadian dollar futures contract on the Chicago Mercantile Exchange (MERC). - For canola, the fall harvest price is the simple average of the final daily settlement prices in September for the WCE November canola futures contract divided by 2,205.
 This factor converts the WCE price from Canadian dollars per metric ton to Canadian dollars per pound.
-To convert into U.S. dollars multiply the price in Canadian dollars per pound by the simple average of the final daily settlement prices in September on the September Canadian dollar futures contract on the MERC, using the current U.S./Canadian exchange rate.
+To convert into U.S. dollars multiply the price in Canadian dollars per pound by the simple average of the final daily settlement prices in September on the September Canadian dollar futures contract on the MERC.

-Indemnity payments will be made when the fall harvest price and all of the production to count are determined.
-The fall harvest price will be released by September 5 for feed barley and wheat, October 5 for sunflowers and canola, November 5 for soybeans, and December 5 for corn.
+Indemnity payments will be made after the fall harvest price and all of the production to count are determined.
+The fall harvest price will be released by August 5 for winter wheat, September 5 for feed barley and spring wheat, October 5 for sunflowers and canola, November 5 for soybeans, and December 5 for corn.